Speech on Recycling

 Think about this for a moment, on an average we generate about 4.3 pounds of waste each day and that’s for a single person.
 Now take into consideration our entire population and also factor in the rate of population growth and now calculate the total amount of trash generated by us every single day.
 You can see why trash is fast becoming a real crisis and one that we need to tackle right away.
 Recycling half or more of this generated waste should help us to streamline the process of trash removal so that we can focus on eliminating waste altogether.
 The crisis level could be reached this century as global waste seeps into the oceans.
 National Geographic claims, ‘The prediction that by mid-century, the oceans will contain more plastic waste than fish, ton for ton, has become one of the most-quoted statistics and a rallying cry to do something about it.’

-See Also: Speech on Keeping the Beaches Clean
+See Also: Speech on Winter

 A new report by Shouta Nakayama from Hokkaido University, Japan claims: ‘Plastic pollution can build up in the bodies of seabirds, adding to the threats they face in the wild.
 Researchers fed plastic pellets to nesting chicks to look at the direct effects of plastic exposure.
 They found chemicals from plastic ended up in the birds’ liver and fatty tissues at levels thousands of times higher than normal’.